 Umberto Eco (1995) The Search for a Perfect Language (trans.
 James Fentress), London:Fontana Press, pp. 1, 17, 18.

 An idea of a perfect language obsessed the Enlightenment: a language that all could read easily, that would relate closely to reality and that would facilitate search for the truth.
 Some looked for it in the past (like Frederick II), some sought to create one (like Leibniz) and some satirised the dream (like Swift).
-Eco, in tracing the history of the idea, finds the first idea of creation of a perfect language in the writing of Irish grammarians justifying the use of Gaelic.
-They claimed that Gaelic was made by taking the best from each language which had emerged from the fall of Babel and the loss of the original perfect language.
-Gaelic, “this first-born and, consequently, supernatural language retained traces of its isomorphism with the created world” (Eco, 1995, p.
+Eco, in tracing the history of the idea, finds the first idea of creation of a perfect language in the writing of Irish grammarians justifying the use of the Gaelic language ie. Irish.
+They claimed that Irish was made by taking the best from each language which had emerged from the fall of Babel and the loss of the original perfect language.
+Irish, “this first-born and, consequently, supernatural language retained traces of its isomorphism with the created world” (Eco, 1995, p.
 18).